 Probably the biggest benefit to either the company or the employee from owning a business car is the cost savings from tax deductions.
 This deduction comes in two parts:

 - Deduction for the act of owing the car

 - Deductions for costs of driving the car for business

 For the owner, the cost of the vehicle as a business asset and the costs for use of the car are both fully deductible from business taxes.

 For the employee, the cost of the car as an asset is not deductible—nor is the interest expenses of the car loan.
 Employees can no longer deduct unreimbursed business expenses.

 Benefits of Business Ownership of the Vehicle

-- If the business owns the car, personal use of the car by the employee must be documented and the company must report personal use as taxable compensation on the employee's W-2.
+If the business owns the car, personal use of the car must be documented.
+The company must report personal use by an employee—as an example, they drive the car to and from work—as taxable compensation on the employee's W-2.